Single Pitch Award Course Details

 - Gain personal rock climbing experience.

-- Register and join a mountaineering council or an affiliated mountaineering or climbing club and be issued with a logbook.
+- Register for the award and join a mountaineering council or an affiliated mountaineering or climbing club.

 - Attend a training course (minimum two days and 20 hours contact time with the trainers).

 - Attend an assessment course (minimum two days and 20 hours contact time with the assessors).